ItsMeSafak/ItsMeSafak/README.md

 ## What's up!
-Welcome to my museum
+Welcome to my dump
 My name is Safak Inan and I am a Software Engineer.
-I mostly developed in web and mobile and currently am studying Data Science.

 ## Stuff I am proud of
 - :video_game: Look at your League of Legends profile with [Instalock!](https://github.com/ItsMeSafak/Instalock)